You are viewing a condensed mobile version of this NASPA webpage.

 Following is a list of those who have volunteered, but do not yet have a specific assignment:

 If you have a product to sell to SCRABBLE players, this is the place to do it.
-Hundreds of the most avid fans of the game will be in one place with money ready to spend at your table.
-To become an NSC vendor, print out, date and sign two (2) copies of the 2012 NSC Vendor Agreement and send both executed copies to Dallas Johnson, 4880 Heights Drive, Stow, OH 44224, along with the required payment for extra tables, if you wish to exhibit on more than one table.
+Hundreds of the most avid fans of the game will be in one place with money to spend at your table.
+To become an NSC vendor, print out, date and sign the 2013 NSC Vendor Agreement and send it to Dallas Johnson, 4880 Heights Drive, Stow, OH 44224, along with the required payment per table (please note that, unlike past years, we are unable to offer free tables, as the hotel is charging us $100 per table for all vendor tables).
+When your vendor agreement has been accepted, we will return an electronic copy of the fully executed document to you.

 If you have questions about becoming an NSC vendor, please contact Dallas Johnson.

-Vendors whose Vendor Agreement has been received and approved by NASPA (with payment made, where applicable) are listed below:
+Vendors whose Vendor Agreement has been received and approved by NASPA (with payment made) are listed below:

 This page will be updated as the event draws nearer.
 If you have urgent questions about the event, please email us at firstname.lastname@example.org.